 In 1982 the school moved to the present site on Macdonald Road.
 The 1980s saw greater integration of children with moderate learning difficulties into mainstream schools which led Whitefield School to further develop its expertise in educating children with severe learning difficulties.
 It was at this time, that we set up an advisory service to support children with more moderate learning difficulties who were based in mainstream schools.

 The school’s intake increased and we began welcoming children from beyond Waltham Forest.
 We opened residential provision for deafblind children attending the specialist unit who lived too far away from Waltham Forest to travel daily.

 Following in the footsteps of our founder, Margaret Brearley, who was a pioneer of her time, Head Teachers Peter Turner and then Niels Chapman drove the schools forward and oversaw a number of important developments such as the creation of the Professional Development Centre and the ongoing improvement of the site with buildings adapted for the needs of the changing population.
 Many of the buildings were funded by the Whitefield Development Trust and we welcomed Princess Diana and Tony Blair to open the Rebecca Goodman Centre and the Margaret Brearley building respectively.
 The school’s place at the forefront of SEND provision was also recognised by visits from Princess Royal in her role as patron of SENSE and, in 1993, by a visit from HM The Queen.

-In 2014, we joined forces with Joseph Clarke School – a centre of excellence for pupils with vision impairment and complex needs – to create Whitefield Academy Trust.
+In 2014, we joined forces with Joseph Clarke School – a centre of excellence for pupils with vision impairment and complex needs – to create Whitefield Academy Trust (now called Flourish Learning Trust).
 Whilst we operate as separate schools, we have a similar ethos and set of values and we work together to share expertise and experience.
 We look forward to an exciting future together.